 (4) A PBO is not invalid merely because the constrained person was not given the explanation.

+[Section 14 amended: No. 13 of 2022 s.
+76 and 77.]

 15. Registrar to give copies of PBOs

 After a court makes a PBO, a registrar must cause a copy of it to be given to each party to the PBO proceedings and, if the Commissioner of Police is not a party to the PBO proceedings, to the Commissioner of Police.